Register Now

 Several best practices can help keep plans on track and reduce the risk of costly mistakes.

-First, keep goals SMART: Specific, measurable, achievable, relevant, and time-bound.
-This helps reduce the risk of “scope creep” (i.e., a project’s scope grows uncontrollably), which often happens when businesses brainstorm great ideas.
+First, keep goals SMART: specific, measurable, achievable, relevant, and time-bound.
+This helps reduce the risk of “scope creep” (i.e., when a project’s scope grows uncontrollably), which often happens when businesses brainstorm great ideas.
 By using the SMART framework, companies can ensure goals remain focused.

-Finally, make omnichannel a priority.
-Businesses need to meet consumers at their touch points of choice, not where they’d like them to be.
-By creating and maintaining omnichannel experiences, it’s possible to enhance customer engagement and keep buyers coming back.
+Finally, make high-quality product experiences a priority.
+Businesses need to provide consistent, accurate, and detailed product information at customers’ touch points of choice— not where they’d like them to be.

 “The goal is to get to less specialization and more of a well-rounded omnichannel expertise because both sides need digital and in-store to work together,” says Jenn Smith, director of omnichannel national retail sales at Bacardi.